 7.2.1.
 A “Confidential Employee” is (1) any Employee who is a licensed medical, clinical or mental-health professional when acting in that professional role in the provision of services to a patient (“health care providers”); and (2) any Employee providing administrative, operational and/or related support for such health care providers in their performance of such services.

-22.214.171.124.
-Duty to Report: A Confidential Employee will not disclose information about Prohibited Conduct to the University’s Title IX Coordinator without the individual’s permission (subject to the exceptions set forth in section 7.2 of this Regulation)
+220.127.116.11.
+Duty to Report: A Confidential Employee will not disclose information about Prohibited Conduct to the University’s Title IX Coordinator without the individual’s permission (subject to the exceptions set forth in section 7.2 of this Regulation).

 7.3.
 A “Responsible Employee” is (1) a person designated as a supervisor of any University employee; (2) any person who is designated as a Campus Security Authority; or (3) any ECU employee responsible for coordinating or supervising clinical education experiences, practicum and/or internships.
 Responsible Employees must report incidents of Prohibited Conduct to the Title IX coordinator and must not attempt mediation with the Complainant and Respondent.
 Faculty and other ECU employees who are responsible for coordinating or supervising clinical education experiences, practicum and/or internships are considered to be Responsible Employees with respect to the students participating in those experiences, and are required to report any allegations of Prohibited Conduct that they receive relating to those students to the Title IX coordinator.
 The University reserves the right to take disciplinary action against a Responsible Employee, up to and including discharge from employment, who fails to report Prohibited Conduct to the Title IX Coordinator.

 7.3.2.
 Training: New supervisors (including those recently promoted to supervisor status) will be required to complete responsible employee training within 90 days of their status change.
-All responsible employees will be required to complete training by July 15, 2017, and every three calendar years thereafter
+All current responsible employees will be required to complete training by July 31, 2018, and every three calendar years thereafter.

 7.3.3.
 Campus Security Authority (CSA)

-188.8.131.52.
+22.214.171.124.
 Who are CSAs?
 ECU officials who have significant responsibility for student and campus activities are designated as Campus Security Authorities.
-They are listed in the annual security report, which is accessible on the ECUPD website.
-These individuals include but are not limited to officials in the Office for Equity and Diversity, the ECUPD, Office of Student Rights and Responsibilities, the Campus Living Conduct Office, any Campus Living coordinator or resident advisor, an advisor of a registered student organization and coaches for athletic teams.
 ECU CSAs are listed in the annual security report that is published on October 1 each year on the ECU Police website.
-Each CSA must ensure that the Anonymous Crime Reporting Form is completed and submitted to the ECU Police Department.
+These individuals include but are not limited to officials in the Office for Equity and Diversity, the ECUPD, Office of Student Rights and Responsibilities, the Campus Living Conduct Office, any Campus Living coordinator or resident advisor, and coaches for athletic teams (excluding volunteer coaches and/or advisors for club sports).
+Any CSA who learns of an allegation of Prohibited Conduct must ensure that the Anonymous Crime Reporting Form is completed and submitted to the ECU Police Department.